rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.adapters.plm/documentation.md

 ***

 ## Description
-Describe your new data sink here!
+Describe your new data processor here!

 ***

 ## Required input
-What are the input requirements of your data sink?
+What are the input requirements of your data processor?

 ***